Libouchec: History

-The first settlers of the area were Celts and Germanics, from the 5th century initially mainly Slavs and from the late Middle Ages onwards mainly Germans.
-The first written mention of Libouchec is from 1169 under its German name Königswald.
-Libouchec gained its Czech name after the eponymous stream.
+The first settlers of the area were Celts and Germanic peoples, and from the 5th century Slavs.
+The first written mention of a fortress in the area is from 1169.
+In the 13th century, a settlement called Regis Silva ("King's forest" in Latin) was founded around the fortress.
+The first written mention of the settlement is from 1352.
+Libouchec gained its Czech name after the local stream and the name was first documented in 1543.

 An important salt trail was running through Libouchec.
 Salt was carried from here to Děčín where it was embarked and sent to inland.
 There started an important production in manufacture in the end of feudalism (buttons, textile, primitive machines).
 In the 16th century, the nobility from Bynov began with logging and mining of ore and silver.
-In the 19th century its surroundings were an industrial region.
+In the 19th century, its surroundings were an industrial region.
 There began the production of velvet, liqueurs, mustard and agricultural machines.

 Important was the railway which led from Duchcov to Děčín.
 It was built in 1869 and was the most expensive railway in the country being built at that time.
-The operation of this railroad was abolished in 2008.
+The operation of this railway was abolished in 2008.

+Demographics

+Transport

+During the tourist season, on weekends and holidays, a train on the Děčín–Telnice line runs through Libouchec.
+The ČSD Class M 152.0 retro train drives there.

 Sights

 The most significant buildings are the Church of Three Wise Men and the castle.
-The church was built in 1357; after burning out it was repaired in the 16th century and from that time it has been rebuilt many times.
+The church was built in 1357; after burning out it was repaired in the 16th century and from that time it was rebuilt many times.

 The Libouchec Castle, originally named Schönstein, was established by Günter of Bünau in the 16th century.
 Due to the Thirty Years' War and fires, the castle gradually fell into disrepair and it has been in the emergency conditions.
 In 2003, the castle was sold and has since been repaired.